MicrosoftDocs/defender-docs/defender-endpoint/detect-block-potentially-unwanted-apps-microsoft-defender-antivirus.md

 > [!TIP]
 > For more examples and a discussion of the criteria we use to label applications for special attention from security features, see [How Microsoft identifies malware and potentially unwanted applications](/windows/security/threat-protection/intelligence/criteria).

 Potentially unwanted applications can increase the risk of your network being infected with actual malware, make malware infections harder to identify, or cost your IT and security teams time and effort to clean them up.
-PUA protection is supported on Windows 11, Windows 10, Windows Server 2022, Windows Server 2019, and Windows Server 2016.
-If your organization's subscription includes [Microsoft Defender for Endpoint](microsoft-defender-endpoint.md), Microsoft Defender Antivirus blocks apps that are considered to be PUA by default on Windows devices.
+If your organization's subscription includes [Microsoft Defender for Endpoint](microsoft-defender-endpoint.md), you can also set Microsoft Defender Antivirus PUA to block, in order to block apps that are considered to be PUA on Windows devices.

 [Learn more about Windows Enterprise subscriptions](https://www.microsoft.com/microsoft-365/windows/windows-11-enterprise).